ilanpillemer/NewLineRemover/README.md

 Would be translated to

-1,"Ben","Ben was working on our cluster"
+1,"Ben","Ben was working\n on our cluster"

 2,"Karl","Karl is an hadoop engineer"